Kaiteki-Fedi/Kaiteki/README.md

 Most important API calls for Misskey, Mastodon/Pleroma are already implemented but need an UI implementation.

+Other features that are missing are extensive settings, unit tests, and many other things. **If you'd like to contribute, feel free to do so.**

 ## Compiling Kaiteki

 Depending on your platform you might have to take extra steps.